 Some scammers may just ask for your account information directly in game, others may ask you to visit an external website to enter your login details.
-These players are usually offering moderator status, free items, and free spins on the SOF or require you to post on the forums to be a part of their clan.
+These players are usually offering moderator status, free items, free Treasure Hunter keys, or require you to post on the forums to be a part of their clan.
 Be cautious of any sites that require you to download anything, if in doubt refuse the download and scan your computer instantly.

 When asked to leave the official RuneScape page always be cautious, plus why would you want to leave anyway!

 Depending on the type of phishing website you’ve visited, you may need to scan your computer to ensure nothing nasty has been downloaded onto your machine.
 Make sure you have a combination of Antivirus, Anti spyware, Anti Rootkit and a Firewall.
 Most of this security software can be downloaded for free and can be found individually or bundled together as a package.

 As you have just entered your password into a phishing site, and someone is going to try and use this information to log in to your account, you are probably going to want to change your password sharp-ish.
 Just remember to always scan your PC first, before you change your password.

 There are multiple agencies that you can report the phishing scam to, us included.
 For more information about this read on to “What can you do to help”.